 When speaking of insight, it would be remiss not to mention sentiment analysis.
 Sometimes known as “opinion mining”, it refers to the analysis of consumers’ attitudes and emotions towards certain topics or events.
 This type of analytics is a powerful tool when it comes to giving insight into how well a company is at empathising with its audience.
 Subsequently this insight allows you to improve your company’s emotional intelligence by allowing you to engage with your customers on an emotional level.
 After discovering what evokes emotions of excitement and passion in your customers, you can tailor your company’s marketing strategy to ensure that it captures your audience’s imagination, and their hearts.

-Quander expertly displayed how event technology can facilitate data collection at the Cheltenham Literature Festival, for which they developed an interactive experience to celebrate Nespresso’s launch of its Vertuo coffee maker in the UK.
+Quander expertly displayed how event technology can facilitate data collection at the Cheltenham Literature Festival, for which they developed an interactive experience to celebrate Nespresso’s launch of its Vertuo coffee maker in the UK in partnership with lead agency Wasserman.
 This experience allowed guests to have their “redefining dreams” made a reality thanks to a ‘live art experience’ which could be captured and subsequently shared on social media.

 Customers were asked about their dreams and aspirations and then had their photos taken.
 An artist subsequently illustrated over these photos in real time, creating eye-catching images that brought the customers’ aspirations to life.
 Take the photo on the left, for example, whereby childhood dreams of becoming superman were finally realised.